diimallya/sandbox-iam-catalogs/terraform/2-ag-accesspolicies/readme.md

     AUTOMATION-ADMINS
 ```

-## Access Groups - Users
+#### Access Groups - Users
 ```
     APPDEV-USERS
 ```

+### Parameters
+- Users can change the default values given in the parameter.
-However, users can provide access group names as per their requriement.
-After opening the tile, expand the section **Set the deployment values** and provide values for all the parameters.
-The input value for all the parameters except **region** has to be a list separated with comma and no space in between.
+- After opening the tile, expand the section **Set the deployment values** and provide value for all the parameters.

+#### Resource Groups
+- The list of resource groups given in the previous tile should be given here.
+- Here resource groups are not created, but they will be associated with Access groups.
+- The input value has to be a list separated with comma and no space in between.
 Any number of items can be provided in the list at once.
-The input value for parameter **region** is a string.

-After setting the parameter, click on **Install** to create the access-groups and corresponding access group policies.
-The Schematics workspace gets created and executed to create the IAM resources.
-The logs for resource creation can be seen in Schematics workspace.

-**Note**:
+#### Access Groups
+- The input value has to be a list separated with comma and no space in between.
+Any number of items can be provided in the list at once.

-* Access group list and correpsonding Resource group list should be in sync accordingly.
+- Access group list and correpsonding Resource group list should be in sync accordingly.
 If there are n number of access-group names, there should be n number resource-group names which correspond to those access-group names in the same order.

-This is important to have access-policies defined appropriately.
+- The value has to be the exact name of the region as it appears in the IBM Cloud.

+#### Region
-* The input value the parameter **region** has to be the exact name of the region as it appears in the IBM Cloud.
+- The input value for parameter **region** is a string.
+- The value has to be the exact name of the region as it appears in the IBM Cloud.
 This is important to have the defined policy work as expected.

-## Access Policies
+## 2. Access Policies

-Following are the access policies defined for all ADMIN groups
+Following are the access policies defined for all ADMIN groups.

 ```
 -   Editor, Manager role on all IAM Services in all Regions in Resource Group - 31